-Two very eloquent and intelligent brothers in T.I. and Richard Sherman are speaking out on behalf of NFL superstar DeSean Jackson in light of the huge co-sign the Washington Redskins just blessed him with.
+Two very eloquent and intelligent brothers in T.I. and Richard Sherman are speaking out on behalf of NFL superstar DeSean Jackson in light of the huge co-sign the Washington Washington Football Team just blessed him with.

 Sherman, will likely show Jackson no mercy whenever his Seahawks square off against Jackson’s new team (who are paying him handsomely) but for as a fellow professional Black athlete who has faced his fair share of criticism off the field, he’s identifies with the situation rather symmetrically.
 Sherman and Jackson actually grew up in neighboring areas and even played Little League baseball together.

 Jackson was cut from the Philadelphia Eagles roster almost immediately following a NJ.com report that alleged he belonged to a Los Angeles Crip gang, despite being their most valuable player.

 The reigning Super Bowl champ has been freelancing for Peter King over at MMBQ (when he’s not engaging in silly Twitter debates) and he used his pen game to be loud as his post game interviews to voice his educated opinion on the situation.

 I’m not going to tell you that DeSean Jackson isn’t in a gang, because I can’t say unequivocally that he isn’t.
 I can’t tell you whether his friends have done the things police have accused them of doing, because I wasn’t there.
 I can’t tell you what DeSean does with his time, because we play football on opposite ends of the country.
 I can only tell you that I believe him to be a good person, and if you think, say or write otherwise without knowing the man, you’re in the wrong.